cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 Notable changes
 ===============

-Add new RPC: "omni_listblockstransactions"
+Add new RPC: "zus_listblockstransactions"
 -----------------------------------------

-The new RPC "omni_listblockstransactions" can be used to retrieve an unordered list of Zus transactions within a range of blocks:
+The new RPC "zus_listblockstransactions" can be used to retrieve an unordered list of Zus transactions within a range of blocks:

 ---

-### omni_listblockstransactions
+### zus_listblockstransactions

 Lists all Zus transactions in a given range of blocks.